dbierer/php-class-notes/zf-level-2-feb-2018.md

 * Wed 7 Feb 2018
   * Lab: Abstract Factories
   * Lab: Delegators

+## Q & A
+* Q: How can I check if my passwords are good?
+* A: See: from Marcin to All Participants: in your free time you can check strenght of your password and time it takes on this site http://password-checker.online-domain-tools.com/

 ## Errata
 * http://localhost:8888/#/3/16: there *is* no Table Module unit!!